dme26/docker-introduction/_episodes/03-creating-containers.md

 ~~~
 {: .output}

-The first version of the command is ortholognal to what we know from the unix shell but we might want to use the shorter version.
-For refernece, "ps" stands for “Process Status”.
+The first version of the command is orthogonal to what we know from the Unix shell but we might want to use the shorter version.
+For reference, "ps" stands for “Process Status”.
 We should also notice that this command didn't return any containers because our containers all exited and stopped running after they ran.